 When we’re asked what’s the most important thing for our members to focus on we simply state, “Quality”.
 Quality in movement, nutrition, and recovery.
 It’s not comparing yourself against your peers or racing the clock.
-It’s making sure your going through the full range of motion, giving the proper amount of effort and counting your reps.
+It’s making sure you're going through the full range of motion, giving the proper amount of effort and counting your reps.
 It’s conscious eating and the understanding of fueling for performance.
 It’s the focus on recovery and making sure that you are utilizing your time wisely and focusing on the practices that yield the best benefits for you.

 Nutrition is the Foundation

 Nutrition is the foundation of health and physical performance.
 The only problem is that we’re all individuals and finding a one-fits-all diet is not possible.
 Nutrition takes a bit of experimentation in order to determine how food affects your body and utilizing that knowledge to develop the optimal diet for your performance.
 You will only perform as well as the fuel you burn.

 Most do not recover well enough to make significant improvements in performance.
 Why?
 They do a very poor job of balancing stress (physical, emotional, nutritional, etc.) and recovery.
 While the term “overtraining” is utilized a lot, we believe that most of these athletes are actually in a state of “under recovery”.
 We must make sure that we perform enough recovery practices to sustain the level of our training, otherwise we need to revisit our objectives and program.

 Become a master of the basic fundamental movements and your future training will benefit.
 There are no shortcuts here.
 We find these important enough to work every day at the LAB.
 Before progressing to more advanced movements you must have the strength and mobility to correctly perform the basics.
 As we prepare for more advanced movements our focus is always on technique, not load or volume.

 Bigger is not always Stronger